 What I Did Not Like:

-The recipe called for cutting the pie into wedges which was hard to make clean slices.
-The reason for this was the amount of nuts that was used was a little too much.
-Also the nuts overwhelmed the main flavor of the pie which was apples.
+The recipe called for cutting the pie into wedges which were hard to make clean slices.
+The reason for this was the number of nuts that were used was a little too much.
+Also, the nuts overwhelmed the main flavor of the pie which was apples.

 What I Would Change:

-Don’t get me wrong I would eat this again with out any changes but I think a few tweaks would make it perfect.
-First I would definitely cut the the nuts in half next time or maybe try it without out entirely.
+Don’t get me wrong I would eat this again without any changes but I think a few tweaks would make it perfect.
+First I would definitely cut the nuts in half next time or maybe try it without entirely.
 Also adding in some ground nutmeg or ginger might be really good.
-Oh and brown sugar might be delicious instead of the regular old sugar.
+Oh, and brown sugar might be delicious instead of the regular old sugar.

 So I have posted below the recipe if you would like to try it as well.
-Let me know what you what you think and what you possibly might change.
+Let me know what you think and what you possibly might change.